andf-mongodb/workflow/README.md

 # workflow (and deploy)
 Bash wrappers to automate using a git-based docstools workflow (like at MongoDB).
+For best results, place in $PATH!
 Currently, comprised of two scripts:

 ## workflow
 Checks out a new branch in your docs workspace and sets it up for work, then opens new VS Code workspace in that repo.